Us music producers tend to argue about a lot of things.

 But there’s one thing most music producers will agree on, and that’s the fact that workflow is a key element of production – not only in terms of actually being able to finish tracks, but also in regards to creativity, speed, and enjoyment.

 Yes, I said enjoyment.
-Having a great workflow makes production a lot more enjoyable.
+Having a great workflow makes music production a lot more enjoyable.

 The post is laid out as follows: